Why Your Insurance Premiums Are Rising in British Columbia

 Inflation and supply-chain delays

 Replacement parts for homes and vehicles take longer to source and cost more to deliver.
-Longer repair times mean larger claim payouts — and higher premiums.
+Longer repair times mean larger claim payouts — and higher premiums for both home insurance and ICBC auto insurance customers.

 Regional risk variations